MaumAI-Company/map-anything/README.md

 🌍 [UniCeption](https://github.com/castacks/UniCeption/tree/main) is a library which contains modular, config-swappable components for assembling end-to-end networks.

 🌍 [WAI](./data_processing/README.md) is a unified data format for all things 3D, 4D & Spatial AI.
-It enables easy, scalable and reproducible data processing.
+It enables easy, scalable and reproducable data processing.

 We strongly encourage the community to build on top of the tools and submit PRs!
 This also enables us to release stronger models (both apache and research use) as the community adds more datasets to WAI and builds on top of UniCeption/MapAnything.